 The snowpack can be likened to the sedimentary rock layers exposed in a desert canyon.
-Because each storm deposits a new layer of snow on top of the older ones, layers are arranged sequentially, with the oldest at the bottom and the newest at the top.
+Each storm deposits a new layer of snow on top of the older ones.
+Layers from each storm are arranged sequentially, with the oldest at the bottom and the newest at the top.